 Best destinations for solo travel at Christmas:

-Bali is the most popular travel destination in the Indonesian archipelago, and home to stunning beachfront resorts.
-Indonesia’s population is 87% Muslim, which means that Christmas is not widely celebrated there.
+Bali is the most popular travel destination in the Indonesian archipelago.
+It’s home to stunning beachfront resorts.
+Indonesia’s population is 87% Muslim, meaning Christmas is not widely celebrated.
 You can expect that most businesses and tourism-related organizations will be open on December 25.
 Here is some advice on deciding whether a resort vacation is right for you.

 Washington State Islands

 If your ideal Christmas is secluded in a cottage with snacks, a good book, and an angry winter sea crashing onto the shore outside your backdoor, consider a holiday spent on the coast of Washington State.

 Solo travel over Christmas can be a time to recharge, get away from the stresses of home, and experience Christmas celebrations (or the lack thereof) in another culture.
 If you find yourself expecting to spend Christmas solo, consider booking a ticket to make it a solo travel adventure.